cardwing/Codes-for-Lane-Detection/README.md

 # Important notes

-Currently, I am debuging the codes of SCNN-Tensorflow.
+Currently, I am debuging the codes of SCNN-Tensorflow (2018.11.18).
 I will clean the repo and post detailed instructions here after debuging.

 # Timeline